ZoltanVecseiCoca/basic-webdriver-java/README.md

-#Description:
+#Test Automation Univerity

-This project contains basic tests using Selenium with Java as a programing language.
+This project contains basic tests using Selenium with Java as a programming language.
+The tests were written while learning from Test Automation Univerity.